lyuPang/CrossInitialization/README.md

     ```
 + The identity placement should be specified using `{}`, and we will replace `{}` with the identity's placeholder token that is saved in the learned embedding checkpoint.
 + The generated images will be saved to the path `{save_dir}/{prompt}`

+Please refer to `test_cross_init.py` for more details on all parameters.

 ## Metrics
 We use the same evaluation protocol as used in [Celeb Basis](https://github.com/ygtxr1997/CelebBasis/tree/main).